Commercial Bank of Manitoba

 The Commercial Bank of Manitoba was incorporated in 1884 and ceased operation in 1893.
 The president during most of its operation was Duncan MacArthur, a businessman and politician in Manitoba.
-It experienced financial difficulties during most of its years of operation and suspended payment in July, 1893 because of heavy withdrawals.
-It never resumed operation although it was later found to still be solvent.
+It experienced financial difficulties throughout most of its years of operation and suspended payment in July 1893 due to heavy withdrawals.
+It never resumed operation, although it was later found to still be solvent.

 A prominent Canadian political figure, Alphonse Alfred Clément Larivière, was one of the directors.

-During its brief history, it was a Canadian banknote issuer and the bills that still survive are collectors items.
+During its brief history, it was a Canadian banknote issuer, and the bills that still survive are collector's items.